Chart Color Schemes

 Lilydale - Coldstream has a typical household mix, with a lower-than-average median household size

 Family households account for 73.8% of all households, including 33.7% couples with children, 28.1% couples without children, and 11.1% single parent families.
-Non-family households constitute the remaining 26.2%, with lone person households at 24.1% and group households comprising 2.1%.
+Non-family households constitute the remaining 26.2%, with lone person households at 24.1% and group households making up 2.1%.
 The median household size is 2.6 people, which is smaller than the Greater Melbourne average of 2.7.

 Frequently Asked Questions - Households